In this brief guide, we will look at some amazing ENFJ fictional characters, and also discuss some personality traits of the ENFJ personality.

 On the other hand, Clara can also be too idealistic and tends to take decisions that may not necessarily be good for her but are good for the others, and this is seen throughout her arc on the show.

-Clara also makes sure her verbal objection is heard when there are things happening that she does not agree with like the instance in “The Day of the Doctor” when she speaks up that her Doctor would never kill innocent people or in “Kill the Moon” when she thrashes the Doctor for not being there for her,
+Clara also makes sure her verbal objection is heard when there are things happening that she does not agree with like the instance in “The Day of the Doctor” when she speaks up that her Doctor would never finish off innocent people or in “K. the Moon” when she thrashes the Doctor for not being there for her,

 Clara may be a secondary protagonist on the show but she shows great leadership skills and takes leadership roles with ease, like in “Nightmare in Silver.”